Migration and The Bible

 For related events, see the Migration Research @ Sheffield network.

-Dr Casey Strine will deliver a lecture at All Saints Ecclesall during lent on a Christian view regarding the Bible, migration, and integration.
+In April 2017, Dr Casey Strine delivered a lecture at All Saints Ecclesall during lent on a Christian view regarding the Bible, migration, and integration.
 Click here to see the video of the talk.